diana-moreno/few-seconds-math-game/README.md

 - Add sounds from a library adding scripts.

+- Implement async and callback functions.

+- How to switch to the next screen game with JS and CSS.

 - Change style with CSS before and after.

-- How to switch to the next screen game with JS and CSS.

-- Create gitignore for some unnecessary local folders.
+- Create gitignore to hide some unnecessary local folders.

-- How to create and edit a json file.
+- How to vincule and edit a json file.

 **Resources**